A polynomial bosonic form of statistical configuration sums and the odd/even minimal excludant in integer partitions: Introduction

-Recently, Andrews and Newman initiated studies on the {\em minimal excludant} in integer partitions and found many remarkable relations between different partition statistics \cite{AN2020}.
+Recently, Andrews and Newman initiated the study of the {\em minimal excludant} in integer partitions and found many remarkable relations between different partition statistics \cite{AN2020}.
 They introduced the {minimal excludant} function ${\rm mex}_{A,a} : \mathscr{P} \rightarrow \mathbb{Z}_{>0}$ {for integers $0 \leq a < A$} by letting ${\rm mex}_{A,a}(\lambda)$ be the smallest positive integer congruent to $a$ modulo $A$ that is not a part of $\lambda$.
 They also defined $p_{A,a}(n)$ to be the number of the partitions of $n$ {for} which ${\rm mex}_{A,a}$ takes on values congruent to $a$ modulo $2A$.
 This in particular implies that $p_{2,2}(n)$ is the number of the partitions of $n$ whose `even minimal excludant' is not a multiple of four.
 They asked, at least in the author's interpretation, a question about the existence of a different partition statistic that can reproduce the same integer sequence $\{ p_{2,2}(n) \}_{n \geq 0}$ \cite[p.~9, Questions II]{AN2020}.
 This question naturally arises because they {already} found theorems on the existence of such partition statistics that are different from ${\rm mex}_{1,1}$ and ${\rm mex}_{3,3}$ but can reproduce the same integer sequences $\{ p_{1,1}(n) \}_{n \geq 0}$ and $\{ p_{3,3}(n) \}_{n \geq 0}$ \cite[Theorems 2 and 3]{AN2020}.
 More specifically, they found that the relevant partition statistics are Dyson's crank and rank \cite{Dyson1944, AG1988}.

-Motivated by {the above} question, in this paper we introduce a pair of new partition statistics by a fairly succinct definition in combinatorics, which we call {\em sqrank} and {\em rerank}.
-For all nonnegative integer $n$, we prove that the partitions of $n$ on which sqrank or rerank takes on a particular value, say $r$, are equinumerous with the partitions of $n$ on which the odd/even minimal exclutant takes on the corresponding value, $2r+1$ or $2r+2$.
+Motivated by {the above} question, in this paper we introduce a pair of new partition statistics, which we call {\em sqrank} and {\em rerank}.
+For all nonnegative integers $n$, we prove that the partitions of $n$ on which sqrank or rerank takes on a particular value, say $r$, are equinumerous with the partitions of $n$ on which the odd/even minimal exclutant takes on the corresponding value, $2r+1$ or $2r+2$.
 This is the main result of this paper (Theorem \ref{th:main}).
 As a corollary of this theorem, the above question by Andrews and Newman is also answered.